 - Provide some form of forage while travelling.

 A Fibregenix balancer plus non-cereal calorie sources, eg lucerne, and/or oil will also provide a low starch option.
-This can play a valuable part in feeding ulcer prone horses.
+This can play a valuable part in feeding hard-working ulcer prone horses.
 One major benefit is it will enable you to limit the need for large amounts of hard feed by boosting essential nutrient intake and maximizing fibre digestion.
 Speedibeet or Fibrebeet is also a good choice.
 There is evidence that the pectin content of sugar beet can have an action similar to mucous.
 This will help line the stomach and protect it against acid attack.

 Never underestimate the amount of work that a horse can do on a high fibre diet.
 Once ulcers are cleared, with ongoing preventative management it may be possible to reintroduce small quantities of grain feed supplemented alongside the Fibregenix balancer.

 “My dressage horse isn’t his usual self.
 He’s been girthy, hates having his rugs on, fidgets when I tack him up, is fussy about having his feet picked out with his saddle on He’s started moving away when I try to get on and is reluctant to go off my leg as much as he was.
 All of these signs make me think he might have gastric ulcers so the vet is coming out to check him over and confirm if this is the case…”